Roasted Butternut Squash Sauce with Parmesan and Nutmeg

 Maybe it's the weather that's finally dipped below 1000 degrees, or the fact that downtown shops are putting up their fall decorations, or the fact that I was gifted with a butternut squash — but whatever it is, it's causing this girl to yearn for all things fall.
 My most favorite time of year.

 To me, this sauce is very fall-esque.
 Very comforting.
 Very cozy.
 But fancy, too.
-If we would have had company for the meal, I would have loved to grill up some stuffed chicken breasts or something...but instead, we simply ate giant plates of freshly made pasta, smothered in this nutty, cheesy, nutmeg spiced sauce.
+If we had had company for the meal, I would have loved to grill up some stuffed chicken breasts or something... but instead, we simply ate giant plates of freshly made pasta, smothered in this nutty, cheesy, nutmeg-spiced sauce.

 Did I mention it's delicious?